cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

     gpadmin=# CREATE ROLE users;
     ```

+    Output:

     ```sql
     NOTICE:  resource queue required -- using default resource queue "pg_default" CREATE ROLE
     ```

 3. Add the `lily` and `lucy` users to the `users` group.

     ```sql
     gpadmin=# GRANT users TO lily, lucy;
     ```

+    Output:

     ```sql
     GRANT ROLE
     ```

-4. Verify that the users were added to the group.
+4. Verify that the two users have been added to the `users` group.

     ```sql
     gpadmin=# \du